DennisShen/AutoComPose/README.md

 pip install git+https://github.com/openai/CLIP.git
 ```

-## Getting Started

 ### Dataset and Models

 The dataset and pretrained models used in this project will be released soon.
-Please check back later for download links.

 ### Dataset Sources